4 By Natural Causes|| 9||

-Franklin Delano Roosevelt - cerebral hemorrhage
+Franklin Delano Roosevelt

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

-|| 4 Were Assassinated||16 ||
+4 Were Assassinated

-Shortly after 10:00 pm on April 14, 1865, while attending a performance of "Our American Cousin" at Ford's Theater, President Abraham Lincoln
+Shortly after 10:00 pm on April 14, 1865, while attending a performance of "Our American Cousin" at Ford's Theater, in Washington DC, President Abraham Lincoln

 The next day at 7:22 am, Lincoln passed away at Petersen's Boarding House, Washington DC.

-James Garfield was shot by Charles J. Guiteau at the Baltimore and Potomac Railroad Station in Washington, D.C.
+James Garfield was shot twice by Charles J. Guiteau at the Baltimore and Potomac Railroad Station in Washington, D.C.

 and for his imagined political help, Guiteau thought he deserved a consulship but instead received nothing from Garfield or his staff.

 Although doctors were very concerned that Garfield would soon die from the most serious gunshot wound he received,

 Even the legendary Alexander Graham Bell devised a metal detector, but Garfield's doctor would only allow it to be used on just one side of Garfield's body - the wrong side!!

-These rather unwise medical practices (by today's standards), undoubtedly led to James Garfield having the second shortest American presidency - 199 days.
+The doctors using these outmoded medical practices (by today's standards), undoubtedly led to James Garfield having the second shortest American presidency - 199 days.